NikitaLipovich/setBitToReg/README.md

     return 0;
 }
 ```
-## Part 2: Fast resolve which me like
+## Part 2: Fast resolve which i like
 ```
 #include <stdio.h>